Physical Determination of the Action: Genesis of algebra

 When we retrospect what we actually have done, we notice with Ruben \cite{Peter '69 - Dissertation} that mathematics is not only applied in physics.
-In reverse Physics also appears as the mother of (its) Mathematics in empirical practice.
-We begin from pre-theoretic ordering relations 'more impulse' and 'more energetic' and from the method of basic measurements.
-In a physical model - built by coupling congruent unit actions $w_{\mathbf{1}}$ - those pre-theoretic notions become measurable.
-We derive all equations between basic physical quantities of Energy, Momentum and Inertial Mass and ultimately the Principle of Least Action.
+In reverse, physics also appears as the mother of \emph{its} mathematics in empirical practice.
+We begin from pre-theoretic ordering relations ''more capability to work than'' and ''more impact (in a collision) than'' and Helmholtz program for basic measurements.
+In a physical model, built by steering congruent unit actions $w_{\mathbf{1}}$, we can quantify the basic observables.
+The \emph{basic quantities} (as opposed to a coordinate parametrization) have a precise physical meaning; under arbitrary reparametrization of the fundamental equations the measurement interpretation will be concealed.
+Fundamental equations can (and for didactic purposes should) be \emph{derived} without postulating dubious base equations.
+From physical and methodical principles we arrive at the fundamental equations and conservation laws and ultimately at the principle of least action.
 In retrospect pure mathematics appears like something half \cite{Burton First Principles}.
 We have completed physics with the practical.
 Now we know more than before.
-This work is a contribution to understanding the active role of a physicist in basic measurements. \\ \\ \\ \textbf{Acknowledgements} Thank you to Bruno Hartmann and Peter Ruben for the introduction into the research problem and essential suggestions.
-I also want to thank Thomas Thiemann for stimulating discussions and support.
-This work was made possible initially by the German National Merit Foundation and finally with support by the Perimeter Institute with special thanks to Lucien Hardy, John Berlinsky, Greg Dick, Michael Duscheness and Howard Burton.
-Research at Perimeter Institute for Theoretical Physics is supported in part by the Government of Canada through NSERC and by the Province of Ontario through MRI.
+This work is a contribution to understanding the active role of physicists, their interventions in basic measurements.
+We reconcile these operations (from the standardization of conducting experiments) with their words in the theory.